Link Search Menu Expand Document

 Some general guidelines that can be used in addition to the above table:

-1. Heap memory should not be less than 2GB, and setting it higher than 100GB is typically not recommended due to increased GC pauses.
+1. Heap memory must be set to a minimum of 2GB, and setting it higher than 100GB is typically not recommended due to increased GC pauses.

 2. JVM uses Compressed OOPs optimization if the heap limit is less than 32GB.
 If you want to set the heap limit higher than 32GB, you will only see noticeable benefits if you go to 50-60GB or higher.

-3. Direct memory should be set higher than heap memory (except for very small amounts) to prevent the heap size going below the recommended 2GB limit.
+3. Direct memory should be set higher than heap memory for optimal performance.

 4. The sum of heap and direct memory settings should be around 90% of the total system memory available so the operating system has enough memory for its own operations.